The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets

 \subsection{Estimated Average Effects}

-As a first step of our empirical analysis, we estimate the average effects of displacement on normalized annual earnings (earnings in $t+1$ relative to earnings in $t-1$).
-The effects are estimated as average differences in outcomes between displaced and matched controls.
-Figure \ref{fig1_ATE} Panel A show earnings effects that resemble results found in most of the existing literature.
+We first estimate the average relative earnings effects of displacement across time.
+Effects are estimated as average differences in outcomes between displaced and matched controls.
+Figure \ref{fig1_ATE} Panel A shows familiar patterns in relation to the existing literature.
 The short-run impact on earnings is large, and the effects are highly persistent.
-Displaced workers as a group are far from returning to the earnings and employment levels of control workers even ten years after displacement.
+Displaced workers are far from returning to the earnings and employment levels of matched controls even after 10 years.
 On average, earnings of displaced workers drop 24\% relative to controls by $t=1$, and are still 8\% lower in $t=10$.

 Panel B shows that this earnings effect to a large extent is explained by a drop in employment, especially, in the short run.

-Panel C revisits the earnings effects after conditioning the sample on a positive employment outcome (separately by outcome year).
-These results suggest that parts of the earnings losses are driven by lower wages.
-However, the time patterns are difficult to interpret, in particular if the effects of displacement are heterogeneous.
-The reason is that the identifying samples change across treatment time, both because of declining employment rates in the control group, and because of treatment effects on employment in the treated group.
-Changes in the estimation sample across time will affect the estimates even if the processes would not alter the balance between treated and controls if treatment effects are heterogeneous.\footnote{Most previous studies use individual fixed-effects models whereas we instead remove individual heterogeneity directly by computing differences in earnings relative to $t=1$ instead of using individual fixed effects.
+Panel C shows earnings effects for the selected employed sample, suggesting that parts of the earnings losses are driven by lower wages.
+However, estimates and time patterns are difficult to interpret, in particular if the effects of displacement are heterogeneous.
+The identifying samples change both because of the employment effects of displacement, and because employment rates by definition will fall across time also in the control group.
+Estimates will therefore change across time both because of time-varying imbalances between treated and controls and (if treatment effects are heterogeneous) because the underlying population changes across time.\footnote{We remove individual heterogeneity directly by using differences in earnings relative to $t=1$ instead of using individual fixed effects.